cassiano/memoize-ts/README.md

 console.log(fibonacci(40))
 ```

-So, if you have a recursive function, normally declared with `const`, imported from some external library and wish to memoize it, **YOU ARE OUT OF LUCK**.
+So, if you have a recursive function imported from some external library, normally declared with `const`, and wish to memoize it, **YOU ARE OUT OF LUCK**.

 ## Optional custom parameter-comparison function<a name="customFunction"></a>